Guide

 How STAS extends Intervals.icu

 Intervals.icu gives you data.
 STAS gives you a coach.
-STAS connects to your Intervals.icu account and builds an AI layer on top — so ChatGPT can read your training history, understand your fitness trends, and give coaching that's actually personalized.
+STAS connects to your Intervals.icu account and builds an AI layer on top — so ChatGPT or Claude can read your training history, understand your fitness trends, and give coaching that is actually personal.

 Intervals.icu alone